yanchaoluo/STAT545-hw-Luo-Yanchao/hw3/hw3_Luo_yanchao.md

 Report your process
 -------------------

-I found two problems in this assignment
+I found two problems in this assignment.

-1. For task 4 I tried many times to plot weighted mean and mean in one graph.
+Firstly, for task 4 I tried many times to plot weighted mean and mean in one graph.
 But I got very strange output, `theme_bw` and `theme` do not work in here.
 Here is my wrong R code.

 ``` r
 ggplot(p5, aes(year, weight_mean))+